I - Anomaly

 The closest kiosk, one specializing in cell phones and cell phone accessories, stood near the center of the food court.
 A young man sat behind the counter, carelessly flipping through an issue of Rolling Stone.
 He’d be the one to confirm my find.

 I scooped up the rest of the loose change, shoved the coins into my back pocket, and walked carefully toward the kiosk.

 “Do you see this?”
 I asked the scruffy-looking kid sitting behind the kiosk counter.
 He looked to be nineteen, give or take.
 Even with his barely shaven face and tousled hair, he attempted to portray himself as a professional salesperson.
 It was probably the geeky glasses that helped pull off the charade.

 His eyes moved away from the magazine and to the coin lying in my palm.
 After a brief moment, his eyes darted up to meet mine.
 “It’s a quarter?”

 I narrowed my eyes at his sarcasm.
 “Thanks for stating the obvious, Sherlock.
 Look closer.”

-He adjusted his glasses to compensate for an obvious case of far-sightedness and gave the quarter a closer read.
-He looked back to me in doubt.
+He adjusted his glasses to compensate for an apparent case of far-sightedness and gave the quarter a closer read.
+He looked back at me in doubt.
 His face asked, are you putting me on?

-“It’s a novelty coin?” he asked in suggestion, reaching out to take it for closer inspection.
+“It’s a novelty coin?”
+He reached out to take the quarter for closer inspection.
 Instinctively, I pulled it away.
 I didn’t want him to have it.
 I didn’t want anyone to have it.